Stand down during coronavirus

 Employers may be able to stand their employees down during the coronavirus outbreak for a number of different reasons.
 These can include where:

-- the business has closed because of an enforceable government direction relating to non-essential services (resulting in no work at all for employees to do, even from another location)
+- the business has closed because of an enforceable government direction (which means the employee can't be usefully employed, even from another location)

 - there's a stoppage of work due to lack of supply for which the employer can't be held responsible

 - a ‘qualifying employer’ is using a JobKeeper enabling stand down direction under the new temporary JobKeeper changes to the Fair Work Act.

 On this page:

 Enforceable government directions

 An employer doesn’t have to pay an employee when the Commonwealth or a State or Territory Government or officer makes an order, determination or direction that is enforceable under the law (called an enforceable government direction), that prevents an employee from working.